school trip logo

 Mobile Planetariums

-Immersive Experiences is a multi-award-winning provider of learning experiences across the UK’s largest fleet of mobile planetariums, star domes, immersive theatres, exploration domes.
-Covering Astronomy and 12 other subjects
+Immersive Experiences is a multi-award-winning provider of space learning experiences across the UK's largest fleet of mobile planetariums and star domes.
+Our astronomers teach the curriculum and beyond for EYFS to KS5, as well as SEND adapted shows.

 Read more..